 A quick breakdown of termite foams

-As we have seen, termite foams are an insecticide-containing foam which you spray out of the nozzle of an aerosol can into the cracks and crevices of the wood and timber structures in your home where termites are known to be dwelling.
+As we have seen, termite foams are an insecticide-containing foam that you spray out of the nozzle of an aerosol can into the cracks and crevices of the wood and timber structures in your home where termites are known to be dwelling.
 The foam expands to fill the entire area of those places so that no termite can escape.
 Those termites who come into contact with the termite foam treatment are killed on contact – generally, the foam is odorless and undetectable by the insects so that they can make no efforts to avoid it.
-In addition to being easy to use and delivering quick results, termite foams also deliver long-lasting residual protection against these pests, transforming your home or business into a termite free one for months to come.
+In addition to being easy to use and delivering quick results, termite foams also deliver long-lasting residual protection against these pests, transforming your home or business into a termite-free one for months to come.

 Indeed, these foams are suitable for use in your home as well as in commercial and industrial locations, in schools, hospitals, nursing homes and a whole lot more.

 What type of users are termite foams intended for?

 Termite foams are an exceptionally versatile pest control product, that can be used both indoors and outside of your home; and in domestic and commercial settings alike.
 Whether it’s your home, business, warehouse, hospital, classroom, nursing home, bus, train or any other location which has a termite problem – a termite killing foam will provide an answer to your problems.
 Easy to operate, your termite foam can be used both by the home-owner with no special expertise or knowledge and by the pest control specialist alike. (generally speaking, though, the latter don’t use a ready-made foam in a pressurized container; they have their own foamers, which they use to convert their liquid termiticides into a foam that can penetrate the hard-to-reach termite galleries).